alf45tar/DD-WRT-TimeMachine/README.md

     - The process is out of the scope of this tutorial because there are already a lot of information available on internet.
     - In the following we are using a single EXT4 partition.

-2. Connect to Your Router
+2. Connect to your router
     - Access your DD-WRT router’s web interface by entering the router's IP address (usually 192.168.1.1) in your web browser.
     - Log in with your admin username and password.

-3. Connect and Mount the External Storage
+3. Connect and mount the external storage

     - Plug your USB drive or external hard drive into the router’s USB port (USB3 port is better).
     - Go to **Services > USB** in the DD-WRT web interface.